Boost Your Writing to Boost Your Business

 In my spare time, I read about language, music, and art, and throw in a novel here and there.
 Sometimes I mix reading for pleasure with a bit of pain and go for challenging classics like Lucretius’ “On the Nature of Things.”

 Use tools, not just your head.
 You’re not supposed to have the entire database of world languages in your head, so use the internet as soon as you come across something you’re uncertain about.
-Use dictionaries, use a thesaurus, use Google.
+Use dictionaries, use a thesaurus, use Google, and other writing apps.
 Start your own notes.
 Before you know it, looking up things will have become an inseparable part of your writing process.

 A few of my go-tos: Merriam-Webster, The Free Dictionary, Ozdic, the Grammarly blog, the Purdue OWL, and my favorite hack: Google search operators.

 Google search operators are special commands that help you narrow your searches and find just the thing you’re looking for.
 Let’s say I’m blanking on ways to amplify the word “energy” in my copy.
 I can type the phrase in quotation marks, replace the word I’m looking for with an asterisk, and even specify the site where I’d like to do the search.

 The search results then tell me that “new,” “raw,” and even “glorious” are all good ways to describe one’s energy.